99ch/porfolio/README.md

 ## Hello everyone!
 I am Chilavert N'dah :)
-I’m a recent Computer Science graduate from UCAO in Cotonou.
+I’m a Computer Science graduate from UCAO in Cotonou.
 Currently, I work as a freelance Software Developer and actively contribute to various open-source projects to enhance my skills in full-stack development and cloud technologies.
 Outside of coding, I enjoy playing basketball, listening to music, and traveling.
 Feel free to explore my profile and reach out if you’d like to connect or collaborate!

 ## :star: About Me
 - 🌱 Software Developer (freelance)